Tobacco sponsorships of sports, entertainment, or social events

 The Act is enforced by compliance checks, as well as financials penalties for those establishments or individuals smoking in prohibited areas.
 For more information about the CIAA please visit the PA Department of Health website or our partners at Clean Air Council.

 Please send us reports of violations of indoor smoke-free laws or youth sale laws, the sale of loosies, or any other tobacco-policy related questions or concerns you may have.
 Thank you!

-Young Lungs at Play (YLAP) aims to reduce youth and community members exposure to second-hand smoke, tobacco-related litter, and provide clean and healthy areas to play and exercise.
-Cities, towns, municipalities that wish to become "YLAP Communities" can submit a request here.
-Once your policy has been implemented and approved, we can provide you with as many metal signs as you need.
-Signs are available in English and Spanish.
+Young Lungs at Play (YLAP) is a statewide iniaitved aimed at reducing youth and community members exposure to second-hand smoke, tobacco-related litter, and provide clean and healthy areas to play and exercise.
+Cities, towns, municipalities that wish to become "YLAP Communities" by implementing a smoke/tobacco-free policy.

 (Toolkit is an Enhanced PDF and must be downloaded to computer and opened - preview in web browser will not display correctly.)